 What is a spine surgeon?

-A spine surgeon is a physician who after the finishing the required training for all doctors is selected for additional fellowship training in spine surgery and devotes his entire future practice to spine surgery.
+A spine surgeon is a physician who after the finishing required training for all doctors is selected for advanced fellowship training in spine surgery and devotes their entire future practice to spine surgery.
 Fellowships are prestigious positions that young physicians apply for, and there are only a few spots for each specialty in the country.
-To be selected for a fellowship is an honor, and enables the physician to spend an extra 1 to 3 years training and working under the leading physicians in their chosen specialties.
+To be selected for a fellowship is an honor, and enables the physician to spend an extra one to three years training and working under the leading physicians in their chosen specialties.